harshitaparihar15-a11y/Hospital/Readme.md

 ## Why This Project Stands Out

 This repository is intentionally simple in structure and strong in analytical value.
-It presents a real-world healthcare dataset with enough scale, feature richness, and business relevance to support:
+It presents a real-world healthcare dataset with enough scale, feature richness, and business relevance with clinical insights to support:

 - executive reporting
 - exploratory data analysis